Ameliawb/example_assignment/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Details on libraries that could be a good fit for this project and  things you need to install the software and how to install them

 ```
 Give examples